How to make a complaint

 Your complaint will be passed on to the Monitoring Officer who will investigate and provide a response to your complaint.
-The Monitoring Officer's duties are to ensure that Councillors follow the Councillors' Code of Conduct and that the Council acts legally at all times.
+The Monitoring Officer's duties are to ensure that Councillors follow the Councillors' Code of Conduct and that we act legally at all times.

 You also have the right to make a complaint to the Public Standards Commissioner.